 One of the critics mentioned that “Wood brings much-needed emotional depth.”
 Wood provided the voice of an alien named Mala who was a mechanically inclined free-thinker, in the film ‘Battle for Terra’ which was a 2008 computer-animated science fiction film about a peaceful alien planet which faces destruction from colonization by the displaced remainder of the human race.

 Later in 2008, the film won Grand Prize at the Ottawa International Animation Festival.
-The film was exhibited at the San Francisco International Film Festival where Wood received an award at the Midnight Awards along with Elijah Wood.
+However, the film exhibited at the San Francisco International Film Festival where Wood received an award at the Midnight Awards along with Elijah Wood.

-Evan Rachel Wood was cast in 2008’s film ‘The Life Before Her Eyes.’
-The film was directed by Vadim Perelman.
+In the direction of Vadim Perelman, Evan Rachel Wood appeared in 2008’s film ‘The Life Before Her Eyes.’
 The film was based on the Laura Kasischke novel of the same name.
 It was about the friendship of two teens of opposite character that are involved in a Columbine-like shooting incident at their school.
 At the same time, they are forced to choose an impossible option.
 Wood portrayed the young version of Uma Thurman’s character named Diana.
 She was positively criticized for her performance as “hands-down extraordinary.”
 For this, Wood explained that she intended the film to be the last one in which she played a teenager.

 She also co-starred in director Darren Aronofsky’s ‘The Wrestler.’
 It won the Golden Lion Award for Best Film at the Venice Film Festival.
 The film is about Randy “Ram” Robinson (Mickey Rourke) who is a professional wrestler from the 1980s.
 He is such a character who is forced to retire after a heart attack threatens to kill him the next time he wrestles.

-Wood was also cast as Stephanie, Randy “Ram” Robinson’s estranged daughter.
+Wood also appeared as Stephanie, Randy “Ram” Robinson’s estranged daughter.
 Of her performance, she was criticized with the statement that, “Once her character stops stonewalling her father and hears him out, Wood provides a fine foil for Rourke in their turbulent scenes together.”

 In 2009, Wood co-starred in Woody Allen’s Whatever Works, which premiered at Tribeca Film Festival.
 She played the young wife of Larry David’s character.
 Wood later shows regret for taking the role, and would not work with Allen again.